mapr-demos/drill-spot-price-history/README.md

   order by SpotSavingsPercent desc;
 ```

-Queried as above, Drill will ignore the directories that don't satisfy the `yr = 2015 and mo = 4` constraints, and the query goes a lot faster.
-6 seconds versus several minutes.
+Queried as above, Drill will ignore the directories that don't satisfy the `yr = 2015 and mo = 4` constraints, and the query goes a lot faster. <3 seconds versus several minutes.
 That's a pretty easy optimization we can make, and all we have to do to take advantage of it is organize the historical data into a sensible directory scheme.

-What we can also do is store the historical data in a more efficient format.
+We can also store the historical data in a more efficient format.
 Let's convert it to Parquet.

 ```SQL
 alter session set `store.format`='parquet';